andrewacashner/hearingfaithms/chapters/chapter-2.md

 Carrión dramatizes *queja* (mm.
 3--4) with a metrical disagreement between the two voices (normal ternary motion versus the voice's sesquialtera).
-The descending pattern of leaps for *porque lo que ellos sienten* perhaps suggests the confusion and tumult of the senses, and it creates a certain amount of rhythmic confusion as it moves between voices.
+The descending pattern of leaps for *porque lo que ellos sienten* perhaps evokes the sense in tumult, and it creates a certain amount of rhythmic confusion as it moves between voices.
 Carrión creates a climax through a series of phrases in close imitation between soloist and accompaniment in mm.
 18--32 that leads the singer to the top of his register in mm.
 35--37.